 - The Baroness of Balaclava: In partnership with Switchboard Victoria hosted an event for Port Phillip Council Senior’s Festival 2017 celebrating the life of gay activist Richard James, including production of a film.

 - Beautiful Women: Developed and coordinated a campaign for BreastScreen Victoria to encourage LGBTI women to undertake a mammogram.
-The Campaign included photographs by Lisa White of LGBTI women from 26 -76 years of age and was picked up by Vanity Fair, Huffington Post, Buzz Feed and Mashable.
+The Campaign included photographs of LGBTI women from 26 -76 years of age and was picked up by Vanity Fair, Huffington Post, Buzz Feed and Mashable.

-- National LGBTI Ageing and Aged Care Strategy Review: part of a working group, working with the Department of Human Services reviewing the Strategy (2015 – 2017).
+- lgbti_ageing_and_aged_care_strategy: part of a working group, working with the Department of Human Services reviewing the Strategy (2015 – 2017).

 - National Survey of older LGBTI Australians: Researcher working with Australian Research Centre in Sex, Health and Society, La Trobe University and The University of Washington on an ARC Linkages Grant to develop Australia’s first quantitative evidence base on the needs of older LGBTI Australians (2016 – current).